serkanturkkolu/udp_abstraction/README.md

 You can add main.cpp in win/server or win/client to your windows project and you must add src/UdpWin.cpp , include/udp.h and /include/UdpWin.h to your project.

-You can use mingw or MSVC .
+You can use MSVC .

+If you will use Mingw , you install Mingw-w64 with posix thread , i686 , dwarf (recommended ver 8.1.0) .